 Store these healthy apple breakfast bars in the pan, or cut up into squares and store in a stasher bag or storage container.

-How to Serve Soft Baked Oatmeal Breakfast Bars
+How to Serve Soft Baked Oatmeal Breakfast Bars to the Whole Family

 - Eat at room temperature.